The Pathway Bloodworks Project

 Our mission is to educate the community, especially the Asian community, about the process and benefits of donating blood, and ultimately recruit more blood donors through our partnership with Bloodworks NW.

 Approximately 32,000 pints of blood are used each day in the United States.
-Find out how you can help!
+Find out more about our project and how you can help!

 The Story of Ed and Kirby Wong